Luke265/rrule-es/README.md

 ### `RRule.validate(params: Params)`

 Takes an object of RRule params and returns an array of errors if anything about the parameters is invalid.
 Returns an empty array if there are no errors.

+## License

+Copyright 2025 Elasticsearch B.V.
+Licensed under the Apache License 2.0, see LICENSE.txt for details